Near-Horizon Geometry and the Entropy of a Minimally Coupled Scalar Field in the Kerr Black Hole: Discussion

 \be \ln[Z] = {1 \over 2}[{\zeta}'(0) + \ln({1 \over 4}{\pi}{{\mu}^2}){\zeta}(0)] ~. \ee

 {Here $\mu$ is a normalization factor and $\zeta(s)$ is the Zeta function.
 The evaluation of the scalar field entropy is considered by many authors.
 One can look at [17] for a review.
 The WKB approximation is also used here [15].
 The expression of entropy contains an undetermined parameter.
 The expression of the entropy obtained by us can be used to determine the undetermined parameter in terms of the physical brick wall parameter.
 The logarithmic divergence obtained by us is significant in this respect.
-It renders previously obtained quadratically and quartically divergent terms in the Euclidean sector expression to logarithmically divergent.
-The quadratically and quartically divergent expressions had been obtained following the results of 't Hooft [7].
-The Euclidean sector calculation of the scalar field entropy in the Kerr black holes is not well formulated [20,21].
+It renders quadratically and quartically divergent terms in the Euclidean sector expression to logarithmically divergent.
+The Euclidean sector calculation of the scalar field entropy in the Kerr black hole is not well formulated [20,21].
 The expression obtained by us in this article is thus illuminating in this context.}